deconf/Analytics-Insights/readme.txt

 Google Analytics Dashboard for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 4.8.1.3 =
+- Bug Fix: truncate long translation strings in bottom google analytics reports
+- Bug Fix: rename query args to something more unique to avoid conflicts with other plugins
+- Bug Fix: throw an error in the Genera Settings screen (even if it's not a blocker) to acknowledge the user

 = 4.8.1.2 =
 - Bug Fix: fixes automatic update switched on after each update